Lightning-AI/pytorch-lightning/docs/source/common/trainer.rst

 |

 Lightning supports double precision (64), full precision (32) or half precision (16) training.

 Half precision, or mixed precision, is the combined use of both 32 and 16 bit floating points to reduce memory footprint during model training, resulting in improved performance, achieving +3X speedups on modern GPUs.
-All precision modes be used on GPU or TPUs.
-Only double (64) and full precision (32) available on CPU.

 .. testcode::
     :skipif: not _APEX_AVAILABLE and not _NATIVE_AMP_AVAILABLE or not torch.cuda.is_available()